 MFPRSI is the administrator of a multi-employer, cost sharing, defined-benefit pension plan for the exclusive benefit of eligible employees of participating cities (substantially all full-time employees of the respective cities' fire and police departments).
-It is governed by a nine-member Board of Trustees (Board) who are appointed by police and fire associations and by the Iowa League of Cities.
+It is governed by a nine-member Board of Trustees (Board) who are appointed by police and fire associations and by the lowa League of Cities.
 The eight voting members select a private citizen to serve as the ninth voting member.
-The Board is authorized by the state legislature to make investments, pay benefits, set contributions rates, hire staff and consultants, and perform all necessary functions to carry out the provisions of the Code of Iowa.
+The Board is authorized by the state legislature to make investments, pay benefits, set contributions rates, hire staff and consultants, and perform all necessary functions to carry out the provisions of the Code of lowa.
 MFPRSI is separate and apart from state government and is not included in the state's financial statements.

-At June 30, 2023, MFPRSI was comprised of 49 cities covering 4,168 active members; 465 terminated members entitled to benefits; and 4,433 retired firefighters, police officers, bailiffs, and eligible beneficiaries across Iowa.
+At June 30, 2024, MFPRSI was comprised of 49 cities covering 4,253 active members; 485 terminated members entitled to benefits; and 4,512 retired firefighters, police officers, bailiffs, and eligible beneficiaries across lowa.
+At June 30, 2023, MFPRSI was comprised of 49 cities covering 4,168 active members; 465 terminated members entitled to benefits; and 4,433 retired firefighters, police officers, bailiffs, and eligible beneficiaries across lowa.